jhildenbiddle/nth-grid/docs/index.md

 Nth-Grid is a versatile semantic CSS grid system with legacy browser support for [Less](http://lesscss.org/), [PostCSS](https://github.com/postcss/postcss), [Sass](http://sass-lang.com/), and [Stylus](http://stylus-lang.com/).

-!> The official [CSS Grid Layout Module](https://www.w3.org/TR/css-grid-1/) was finalized has been widely [supported](https://caniuse.com/?search=display%3A%20grid) in modern browsers since 2020.
+!> The official [CSS Grid Layout Module](https://www.w3.org/TR/css-grid-1/) has been finalized and in universally [supported](https://caniuse.com/?search=display%3A%20grid) in modern browsers.
 [Native CSS grids](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout) offer a far better experience than grid systems like Nth-Grid for projects that do not require legacy browser support.
 For projects that do support legacy browsers, Nth-Grid remains an excellent choice for grid layouts.

 ## Features